-Capital assets under capital lease at June 30, 2021 consist of a roll back and Rotary Park Lighting improvements.
-In addition, the Arena and related assets are under lease purchase agreements.
+Capital assets under financing leases included in the depreciation schedule at June 30, 2022 consist of a roll back and Rotary Park Lighting improvements.
 The City's management believes that all debt covenants are being complied with.

 NOTE 8 - PENSION PLANS